Redmond Burke: Career

-Boston
+Research

-Castaneda encouraged Burke to develop a research interest.
-He explored the possibility of using endoscopic surgical techniques for congenital heart surgery, designing instruments and techniques in the laboratory.
-He began clinical applications in 1993, subsequently performing a series of surgical firsts, including the world's first endoscopic vascular ring division, diaphragm plication, and thoracic duct ligation.
+Burke explored the possibility of using endoscopic surgical techniques for congenital heart surgery, designing instruments and techniques in the laboratory.
+He began clinical applications in 1993, subsequently performing the world's first endoscopic vascular ring division, diaphragm plication, and thoracic duct ligation.
 Burke became a recognized expert in the field of minimally invasive pediatric cardiac surgery.
-He developed thoracoscopic surgical instruments with engineers from Pilling Weck, Inc.

-Burke and Craig Lillehei, an attending pediatric surgeon, also performed the first three pediatric Heart-Lung Transplantations in New England, with the help of colleagues from the Brigham and Women's Hospital including Malcolm Decamp, and Sari Aranki.
-In early 1995, Castaneda retired, and Burke was invited to interview for a position as Chief of Pediatric Cardiac Surgery at Miami Children's Hospital in Miami, Florida.
+He developed thoracoscopic surgical instruments with engineers from Pilling Weck, Inc. Burke and Craig Lillehei, an attending pediatric surgeon, also performed the first three pediatric Heart-Lung Transplantations in New England, with the help of colleagues from the Brigham and Women's Hospital including Malcolm Decamp, and Sari Aranki.